bhargavvarmasagi/GDP-Team04/README.md

 Researched and Documented Prototypes for Maryville Grocery Delivery App : (9/20/2024) After researching the requirements and functionalities, I documented the first five prototypes for the Maryville Grocery Delivery App.
 This includes user registration, store catalog with filters, shopping cart functionality, order tracking interface, and customer reviews & ratings.

+Researched and Documented Prototypes along with Conclusion: (9/20/2024) Following further research into admin and API integration features, I documented the 6th and 7th prototypes, focusing on the admin dashboard for inventory management and external API integration for product data.
+I also completed the conclusion summarizing the goals for these prototypes.